andyguestysj/ios/_docs/topics/1-intro/intro-1.md

 ## Assessment

-1. A One Page game description/promo/elevator pitch for your game [20%]
+1. A One Page game description/promo/elevator pitch for your game [25%]
-2. A Game developed using a game engine [60%]
-3. An essay describing the use of the game engine for your game [20%]
+2. An IOS Game [75%]

 ## Introduction